-The 40-bed Level III unit has earned the confidence of families and referring hospitals near and far.
-In addition, Nicklaus Children's Hospital also counts with a state-of-the-art 14 bed private room Level II NICU.
+The 40-bed Level IV unit has earned the confidence of families and referring hospitals near and far.
+In addition, Nicklaus Children's Hospital also features a state-of-the-art 14-bed private room Level II NICU.

 Care for Premature and Critically Ill Children